silbinarywolf/proposal-fel/README.md

 - Fast and simple analysis of unused CSS selectors and optional optimization.
     - Optimization ideas:
         - Reduce CSS selector string sizes (where not marked for use in JavaScript)
+            - ie. Transform ".Button_primary" to ".x45dt"
         - Completely remove unused rules from output and/or warn about them
-- Easy to reuse components using a functional programming paradigm.
+- Easy to reuse pure components
-- Can be used standalone (ie. generate static HTML) and can integrate seamlessly with other build systems (ie. Brunch, Webpack)
+- Can be used standalone (ie. generate static HTML) and can integrate seamlessly with other build systems (ie. Webpack, Laravel Mix, Brunch)
-- Define and detect browser bugs at compile-time.
+- (Maybe) Define and detect browser bugs at compile-time.
-    - ie. If you're targetting IE8, it'll warn about CSS
+    - ie. If detect "display: inline-block;" requires a hack for IE6/IE7.

 ## Parsing Logic:
 - Semicolons (;) optional.
 This will be achieved by making newlines act as a statement terminator.
 (Like Golang)
 - Colons (:) used to mean 'declare' and colon equals (:=) means infer type from right-hand expression.
 (Like Golang)
-- Parameters can be seperated by , or \n, but not both at the same time.
 - Strings can be represented with:
     - " (regular strings)
     - """ (for heredoc strings, ie. style/script data or inline HTML)